Signorini/k8s-deployment-strategies/shadow/README.md

 $ kubectl get pods -n istio-system
 ```

-Now, time to deploy our gateway and virtualservice and point out to version
+Now, time to deploy our gateway and virtualservice and point out to version 1.

 ```
 kubectl apply -f istio/gateway.yml
 ```

-This gateway set a server using host name and open 80 port.
+This gateway set a proxy to be served using host header value and open port 80.
 ```
 servers:
 - port: